 My research broadly addresses questions of how transitions to sustainability are understood, negotiated, organized, contested and assessed.
 Substantively, much of my work occurs at the intersection between agriculture, food systems and the environment.
 Current research projects examine 1) the organization, ideologies and impacts of local and alternative food initiatives and movements; 2) regional food system development and discourses of food security; and 3) social, ethical and land use implications of renewable energy production and development.

 Although I do not have a formal extension appointment, I see public engagement as an important part of my academic work.
-I try to link useful findings from my research to Penn State Outreach and Extension efforts related to agricultural entrepreneurship, community development and environmental management.
+I try to link useful findings from my research to Penn State Outreach and Extension efforts related to community development, sustainable food systems, agricultural innovation, and environmental management.
 I also partner with various non-governmental and governmental organizations that are interested in using community-based applied research to inform and improve projects, programs and policies.

 - RSoc 597C: Qualitative Research Methods

 CED 475: Community, Environment and Development Integrated